Aboriginal Health

 We established the Aboriginal Health Program to address gaps in evidence by working with Aboriginal communities to co-design, implement and evaluate strategies to promote health, wellbeing and equity for Aboriginal children, young people and families.

-Our first priority is to prevent and reduce impacts of intergenerational trauma and reverse upward trends in rates of mental health disorders, self-harm, and suicide among Aboriginal children and young people.
+Our first priority is to prevent and reduce the impacts of intergenerational trauma and reverse upward trends in rates of mental health disorders, self-harm, and suicide among Aboriginal children and young people.

 The Aboriginal Health Program also aims to build capacity and capability at the Murdoch Children's Research Institute and the Melbourne Children’s campus, supporting the expansion of collaborative research working with Aboriginal communities.
 Historically, Aboriginal health research has largely focused on people living in remote communities.
 There are major gaps in knowledge and understanding of factors influencing the health of Aboriginal children living in urban environments and the southern states.